hellflame/argparse/README.md

 })
 ```

-> Flag argument can not be `Required` , you should know the reason, Flag argument has more restrictions, you will be noticed when using it
+Flag argument can not be `Required` , you should know the reason, Flag argument has more restrictions, you will be noticed when using it

 #### 5. PositionanArgument

-if the input argument is the value you want, set `Positional` to be true, [eg](examples/yt-download/main.go)
+If the input argument is the value you want, set `Positional` to be true, [eg](examples/yt-download/main.go)

 ```go
 parser.Strings("", "url", &argparse.Option{